 Buying a property at auction is a fast process and a good opportunity to obtain a bargain.
 Before attending the auction or bidding online, it’s important to do your due diligence.
 This ensures that you know exactly what you’re committing to once the hammer falls.

 What is due diligence?

 Due diligence includes checking the property’s condition and ascertaining whether any remedial works are required, just as you would when buying a property on the open market.
 You also need to ensure that its design and location are suitable for your needs.
-Another important aspect is to check the legal pack, which can contain information about the title deeds, local searches, special conditions of sale and other documentation.
+Another important aspect is to check the legal pack.
+This can contain information about the title deeds, local searches, special conditions of sale and other documentation.

 Perform your due diligence

 There are many ways to carry out your due diligence before an auction in Kent, London or Edinburgh.
 You should start doing this as soon as possible to ensure you have enough time to complete your checks thoroughly.

 Contact the auctioneer to arrange a viewing of the property.
 If possible, view it more than once and at different times of day.
 Take someone with you as they may spot things that you haven’t noticed.
 When viewing a property in Bexleyheath that requires work, it can be helpful to go with a builder.
 They can offer their professional opinion as to the extent of work needed and the costs involved.

 As well as checking the property’s design and condition, conduct similar checks to those you would make for a traditional purchase.
 Research the local area, such as its amenities, schools, transport links and crime rate.
 Find out how much similar properties have sold for.
 Get in touch with the local council to ask if there are any planned projects for the area.
 Try to find out what the neighbours are like and if the property is situated in a quiet or noisy area.